Deployment of Novu

 10. Go through each app's configuration page, and configure the following:

-1. Configure a hostname for each app in the following way. `<appname>.<base-hostname>` , where base host name is the wildcard hostname chosen during [Istio namespace setup](/operations/deployment/scaling/base-infrastructure/openg2p-cluster/cluster-setup/istio.md#namespace-setup).
+1. Configure a hostname for each app in the following way. `<appname>.<base-hostname>` , where base host name is the environment's wildcard base domain set up during the [Environment](/operations/deployment/infrastructure-setup/environment-setup-multi-node.md) stage (the Istio `Gateway` for `*.<base_domain>`).
 Example: `novu-api.qa.openg2p.org`, etc. `<appname>` is arbitrary - default names have been provided.

 11. Click Next to reach Helm Options page.
 Disable `wait` flag.
 Click on Install.